rapidsai/deployment/source/cloud/azure/azureml.md

 ## Azure ML Compute cluster

-Launch Azure's [ML Compute cluster](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python) to distribute your RAPIDS training jobs across a cluster of single or multi-GPU compute nodes.
+In the next section we will launch Azure's [ML Compute cluster](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python) to distribute your RAPIDS training jobs across a cluster of single or multi-GPU compute nodes.

 The Compute cluster scales up automatically when a job is submitted, and executes in a containerized environment, packaging your model dependencies in a Docker container.